PLCoster/ubc_softdev_capstone/README.md

 1. Install Node (version 14.16.X), which will also install NPM (you should be able to execute `node --version` and `npm --version` on the command line).

 1. [Install Yarn](https://yarnpkg.com/en/docs/install).
 You should be able to execute `yarn --version` afterwards.

-1. Clone the project on [https://github.com/secapstone](https://github.com/secapstone).
-You can find your team ID and clone the repo by visiting your project in GitHub and getting the clone target by clicking on the green button on your project repository.

 ## Project commands